Federal

 Percent

-distribution of wage and salary employment in the
+distribution of employment in the Federal Government,

-occupational group, 2004 |
+major occupational group, 2008 |

 Occupational group |